 International applicants will be required to demonstrate that they have the appropriate level of written and spoken English.

-For MPhil/PhD this is an IELTS score of 7.0 with a minimum score of 7.0 in Written English.
+For MPhil/PhD this is an IELTS score of 6.5 with a minimum score of 6.0 in every component.

 After receiving your application, we try to establish if we have the necessary expertise to supervise your project and we begin to form a supervisory team for you.
 This will normally consist of a Director of Studies (DoS), who will be your lead supervisor, and at least one other second supervisor, who will offer you additional support and guidance throughout your studies.
 If, following a successful interview, you are offered a place as a full-time student, your programme of study will look something like this: